How to position your construction company for success

 Lessons from the past

 Many leaders will recall when commercial and residential work was significantly reduced in 2008–2010.
-For example, many heavy highway contractors found their traditional bid lists of five to six bidders exploding to 20 or 30 bidders, which included the likes of distant out-of-state pavers to local landscaping contractors.
+For example, many heavy civil contractors found their traditional bid lists of five to six bidders exploding to 20 or 30 bidders, which included the likes of distant out-of-state pavers to local landscaping contractors.
 These short-term behaviors caused pain and suffering for the customers, the contract winners and losers, and everyone involved.

 Focus on the long view